GlobalSuite® API

 image2021-7-5_10-40-22.png?version=1&modificationDate=1633944215000&cacheVersion=1&api=v2&width=859

-For each of the models, it is possible to consult the endpoints or GET, PUT, POST, and DELETE operations that are allowed:
+For each of the models, it is possible to consult the endpoints or operations GET, PUT, POST, and DELETE that are allowed:

 image2021-7-5_10-54-17.png?version=1&modificationDate=1633944215000&cacheVersion=1&api=v2&width=862